Web App

 Previous workarounds

-When we were releasing our Canva desktop app, one of the known shortcomings was that users no longer had access to browser extensions they could use for color picking.
+When we were releasing our Canva desktop app(opens in a new tab or window), one of the known shortcomings was that users no longer had access to browser extensions they could use for color picking.
 However, an independent desktop app has a different security model than a generic web app because it requires explicit installation, and its web view doesn't have access to private data in browsers by default.
 A desktop app can capture page content without a problem.
 Therefore we implemented the eyedropper feature for the desktop app first and later integrated it into our mobile apps.

 Another workaround we provided is to have the color panel show existing colors in the design and prominent colors from images added.
 This satisfies a large number of use cases, because most people just want to align their color schemes across pages or to their image content.